Six Daily Devotionals from the Sermpn om the Mount

 the Psalms, purity of heart is associated with a desire for spiritual cleanliness and a right relationship with God.
 One example is Psalm 51:10, which the NIRV renders as, "God, create a pure heart in me.
 Give me a new spirit that is faithful to you."

-suggests an intimate relationship with God both now and in the future.
+- Seeing God: The Beatitudes promise that the pure in heart "shall see God."
+That suggests an intimate relationship with God both now and in the future.
 It means experiencing God's presence, guidance, and favor in the present.
 It also points to the future hope of seeing God in eternity, where we will experience the fullness of His glory and presence.

-In summary, when Jesus speaks of the "pure in heart," He calls His followers to an inner
+Bottom line: When Jesus speaks of the "pure in heart," He calls His followers to an inner purity marked by sincerity, integrity, and a wholehearted devotion to God.
+This purity leads

 to the profound blessing of seeing and experiencing God both in this life and in "the life to come" (1 Timothy 4:8).